learnbaydev/bloglearnbay_v2/posts/top-7-women-full-stack-software-develope-the-inspiration-for-all-women-in-tech.md

 Teresa Shih was often shy and afraid to ask or answer questions in class among the other boys in the class, as we all know that women are usually not renowned in the full-stack software developer role.
 She continued to be a full-stack software developer, however.
 She loves coding and problem-solving and likes to learn while working.
 H
 At present, she is the engineering product manager at <a href="https://hackernest.com/" target="_blank" rel="nofollow">HackerNest.</a> She is handling the Engineering product manager role at HackerNest.
-Even after being shy and getting neglected by others in the class, she is now leading HackerNest towards unbelievable software development-related success.
+Even after being shy and getting neglected by others in the class, she is now leading HackerNest towards unbelievable Software Development-related success.

 <br><br>